-We supply a wide range of Gibco[TM] animal sera, both bovine and nonbovine, for cell culture applications, the most widely used being fetal bovine serum (FBS).
-The table below lists a small selection of sera available from Thermo Fisher Scientific.
-For a complete list and more information on the use, sources, traceability, collection, and bottling of serum, go to thermofisher.com/fbs.
+Life Technologies[TM] supplies a wide range of Gibco[®] animal sera, both bovine and nonbovine, for cell culture applications, the most widely used being fetal bovine serum (FBS).
+The table below lists a small selection of sera available from Life Technologies[TM].
+For a complete list and more information on the use, sources, traceability, collection, and bottling of serum, refer to www.lifetechnologies.com.